johnnyreilly/blog.johnnyreilly.com/blog-website/blog/2013-04-17-ie-10-install-torches-javascript.md

 ![](http://3.bp.blogspot.com/-iRgBxdxUrkU/UW6csypEd3I/AAAAAAAAAaY/rNK6N79GT6k/s320/BrowseWith.png)

-](<http://3.bp.blogspot.com/-iRgBxdxUrkU/UW6csypEd3I/AAAAAAAAAaY/rNK6N79GT6k/s1600/BrowseWith.png>)I was seeing exactly the same as this list but with **TWO** instances of Internet Explorer in the list instead of one.
+I was seeing exactly the same as this list but with **TWO** instances of Internet Explorer in the list instead of one.
 Odd, I know.

 I fixed this up by selecting Google Chrome as my target instead of IE, running it and then setting it back to IE. And interestingly, when I went to set it back to IE there was only one instance of Internet Explorer in the list again.